 7 Land-climate interactions

 In previous chapters, we have investigated the interactions between the atmosphere and the land surface through the exchange of CO2.
-In this, chapter, we focus on interactions through physical processes, including the radiative energy balance and heat fluxes at the land surface.
+In this chapter, we focus on interactions through physical processes, including the radiative energy balance and heat fluxes at the land surface.
 Since these Earth system interactions are also mediated to a large degree through biology, they are referred to as biogeophysical processes.
 This is in contrast to the exchange of CO2 and nutrient fluxes, referred to as biogeochemical processes.

-The partitioning of heat fluxes into a sensible (hot air) and latent (moist air) heat flux is strongly affected by the availability of water for evaporation and transpiration.
+The partitioning of heat fluxes into sensible (hot air) and latent (moist air) heat fluxes is strongly affected by the availability of water for evaporation and transpiration.
 All aspects that relate to the water cycle, how it is affected by vegetation, and how it affects the surface energy balance and limits vegetation activity, are introduced in Chapter 8.
-However, land-climate interactions are also important in absence of effects by water limitation.
-The surface properties, determined by the land cover type, its roughness, and (for vegetation) its conduciveness to evaporating water, have a strong influence on the atmosphere and climatic conditions, especially near the. surface - where life happens.
-Climate and numerical weather prediction models require the fluxes of energy, momentum, and water vapour for simulating atmospheric processes.
+However, land-climate interactions are also important in the absence of effects by water limitation.
+The surface properties, determined by the land cover type, its roughness, and (for vegetation) its conduciveness to evaporating water, have a strong influence on the atmosphere and climatic conditions, especially near the surface - where life happens.
+Climate and numerical weather prediction models require the fluxes of energy, momentum, and water vapor for simulating atmospheric processes.
 This chapter introduces how properties of the vegetated land surface affect these fluxes.

 7.1 Components of surface radiation

-Analogous to solar radiation being the “engine” of biogeochemical processes through its control on photosynthesis, net radiation is the engine of energy and water vapour fluxes between the atmosphere and the land surface.
+Analogous to solar radiation being the “engine” of biogeochemical processes through its control on photosynthesis, net radiation is the engine of energy and water vapor fluxes between the atmosphere and the land surface.
 Net radiation (\(R_n\)) is the net of incoming (or incident) shortwave radiation (\(S\downarrow\)) minus outgoing shortwave (solar) radiation (\(S\uparrow\)) and longwave radiation (\(L\downarrow\) and \(L\uparrow\)) at the land surface (Figure 7.1 a). \[ R_n = S\downarrow - S\uparrow + L\downarrow - L\uparrow \tag{7.1}\]

 7.1.1 Incident shortwave radiation

 Incident shortwave (solar) radiation \(S\downarrow\) was referred to in Chapter 6 as \(I_\mathrm{0}\).
-(Nomenclature will be homogenized across chapters in future issues this book.)
+(Nomenclature will be homogenized across chapters in future issues of this book.)
 It varies over the course of a day and a year, and is affected by the presence of clouds and the altitude of the land surface above sea level, as described in Chapter 6.
 As shown in Figure 7.2, the presence of clouds is a strong determinant of the incoming solar radiation energy flux, when considering global means (including the sea surface) under actual conditions and under cloud-free conditions (160 vs. 214 W-2).

 7.1.2 Outgoing shortwave radiation and albedo

 Outgoing shortwave radiation at the land surface (\(S\uparrow\)) is determined by the albedo (\(\alpha\)) - the fraction of the incident radiation that gets reflected. \[ S\uparrow = \alpha S\downarrow \tag{7.2}\] The albedo varies across different vegetation and other types of Earth surface covers.
 Values range from 0.8-0.95 for fresh snow, to 0.2-0.45 for a desert surface, 0.05–0.40 for bare soil, 0.05-0.26 for vegetation, and 0.03–0.10 for water (Oke 1987).
 Variations across different vegetation types are substantial as shown also in Figure 7.3.
-This indicates that the amount of outgoing shortwave radiation, and with it net radiation, is strongly affected by vegetation types.
+This indicates that the amount of outgoing shortwave radiation, and with it, net radiation, is strongly affected by vegetation types.

 Code